wert23239/Super-Meta-MarIO/README.md

 #### Problem (Impossible Fitness Function)

 The biggest consequence of Continous Play is that you can start from anywhere.
-While, this prevents a lot of overfitting it also means a guy who's only good a running could be placed at a place where you need a very hard jump.
+While, this prevents a lot of overfitting it also means a guy who's only good a running could be placed at a place where you need a hard jump.
 Which causes a lot of randomness in the fitness.
 This creates to much randomness to ever evolve a complex organism.

 ## The Solution Probalisitic Continous Play